 What was the most interesting thing you learned during your time in Belize?

 You don’t need as much as you think you do to deliver high quality care to patients.
 I was astonished at how many patients could be served with the limited resources available.
 It was definitely a lesson in how to be incredibly resourceful with what you do have.
-I was also really shocked to learn how the governmental system works and how the chain of command really falls to one person who I am quite sure is a super human based on all of his job duties (he is the senior most dentist, sees the emergency reconstruction patients, serves on the medical/dental board, leads the Ministry of Health Dental Department, evaluates and gives assignments to the teams that come in to help do relief work, organizes CE courses both domestically and internationally, organizes the Ministry of Health outreach, and he practices in the central region!).
+I was also really shocked to learn how the governmental system works and how the chain of command really falls to one person who I am quite sure is a super human based on all of his job duties (he is the senior most dentist, sees the emergency reconstruction patients, serves on the medical/dental board, leads the Ministry of Health Dental Department, evaluates and gives assignments to the teams that come in to help do relief work, organizes CE courses both domestically and internationally, organizes the Ministry of Health outreach which includes having a Website developed that could take monetary donations, and he practices in the central region!).
 All of those responsibilities in the states would be divided amongst many different people, whereas in Belize it is all Dr. Samos!

 What do you like about the way dentistry is practiced in Belize?